Factbox: Global tech companies shun Huawei after U.S. ban

 ** ALPHABET INC: Google on May 19 suspended the transfer of hardware, software and technical services to Huawei, except what it has made publicly available via open source licensing.

-** U.S. CHIPMAKERS: Intel Corp, Qualcomm Inc, Xilinx Inc and Broadcom Inc told their employees they will not supply critical software or components to Huawei until further notice, Bloomberg reported on May 19.
+** U.S. CHIPMAKERS: Intel Corp, Qualcomm Inc and Xilinx Inc told their employees they will not supply critical software or components to Huawei until further notice, Bloomberg reported on May 19.

 ** LUMENTUM HOLDINGS INC: The optical components maker said on May 20 it discontinued all shipments to Huawei, adding it “intends to fully comply with U.S. imposed license requirements”.
 Huawei represented 18% of the company’s total revenue in the latest quarter.